HL7/cql/input/pages/02-authorsguide.md

 In a specific context (such as [.id]#Patient#), a reference to an [.id]#Unfiltered# context expression results in the evaluation of the [.id]#Unfiltered# context expression, and the result type is unaffected.

-[.note-info]
-____
-In some cases, measures or decision support artifacts may need to access data for a related person, such as the mother’s record from an infant’s context.
+> In some cases, measures or decision support artifacts may need to access data for a related person, such as the mother’s record from an infant’s context.
 For information on how to do this in CQL, refer to <<03-developersguide.adoc#related-context-retrieves,Related Context Retrieves>>.

-____
+{: .note-info}

 ## Queries